 DC Region - Specify the Data Center location.

 Credential - Click Add New Credentials.
 Specify a credential name to identify your credential record and provide the Secret Key and Access Key of your Wasabi Cloud Storage Account.
-You can manage all the S3 Compatible Storage account Credentials from Backup Server Tile -> Credential Management -> S3 Compatible.
+You can manage all the S3 Compatible Storage account Credentials from the Backup Server Tile, Credential Management , and then S3 Compatible.

 Bucket Name - Open the drop-down list and select the bucket that you pre-created.

 Immutable Backups - You can enable the Immutable Backup feature by checking the box.
 This will secure your backups as immutable for a specific duration.
-The duration can be specified and set up to 999 days.
-The duration set here will only be applied to this repository.
+The duration can be set to 999 days.
+The duration set here will apply only to this repository.

 Cache Location - Choose a cache location to store backup data temporarily before uploading it to Wasabi Cloud Storage.
-Local drives and Network drives added to the BDRSuite Backup Server will be shown in the drop-down list, which can be selected as the Cache Location.
+Local drives and Network drives added to the BDRSuite Backup Server will appear in the drop-down menu and can be selected as the Cache Location.

 This configuration example discusses the use of Wasabi's us-east-1 storage region.
 To use other Wasabi storage regions, use the appropriate Wasabi service URL as described in this article.